joepie91/nzbspider/README.md

 ## Installing

-You'll need to `pip install oursql` (this will require having the MySQL development libraries installed).
+You'll need to `pip install oursql requests` (this will require having the MySQL development libraries installed).
 Other than that, just run main.py.

 ## License